 Are diabetes and hypertension related?

-Around two-thirds of adults diagnosed with diabetes are either on medication to treat hypertension or have elevated blood pressure (over 130/80 mm Hg).
+- Around two-thirds of adults diagnosed with diabetes are either on medication to treat hypertension or have elevated blood pressure (over 130/80 mm Hg).

-It’s also been found that those with hypertension are more than twice as likely to develop type 2 diabetes.
+- It’s also been found that those with hypertension are more than twice as likely to develop type 2 diabetes.

 Biologically, this makes sense.
 When someone has diabetes, many of the causes and factors contributing to diabetes also lead to hypertension.

-This is a newer concept and is still being developed in research to have a better understanding of why hypertension can predispose people to diabetes.
+But what about the other way around, when hypertension comes first?
+This is a newer concept and research is still being undertaken to ensure better understanding about why hypertension can predispose people to diabetes.

 Still with us after that summary?